eProsima-Private/AML-Tools/docs/rst/demos/debugger.rst

 Creating an embedding
 *********************

-The AMLDL Debugger can greatly help to build embeddings by displaying in a user-friendly manner the constants and duples resulting from AMLDL expressions.
+The AML-DL Debugger can greatly help to build embeddings by displaying in a user-friendly manner the constants and duples resulting from AML-DL expressions.
 This can be useful to detect errors early while creating embeddings.

-The suggested workflow is to build the minimum scaffold for an embedding, load it into the AMLDL Debugger, and then simply refresh it using the reload key `R` to display the changes on the embedding.
+The suggested workflow is to build the minimum scaffold for an embedding, load it into the AML-DL Debugger, and then simply refresh it using the reload key ``R`` to display the changes on the embedding.

 This code snippets can be used as a template for your embedding.
-The AMLDL Debugger can read it with no issue.
+The AML-DL Debugger can read it with no issue.

 .. code-block:: python